 Djokovic inflicted Andy Murray’s fifth defeat in an Australian Open final in ruthless fashion.
 After 30 minutes of the final, Djokovic had raced to take the first set 6-1.
 The gulf in class between the world number one and two was frightening.
 Murray dug in deep in the next two sets, but could not break the Serb’s resolve to take the final in three sets.

-This allied with the retrieval skills of a peak Rafael Nadal and a stubborn steeliness on the big points, makes Djokovic a foreboding opponent.
+This allied with the retrieval skills of a peak Rafael Nadal and a stubborn steeliness on the big points makes Djokovic a foreboding opponent.
 Djokovic’s forehand is consistently strong and the topspin applied to his shots makes it a relatively low risk but punishing shot.
-His double handed backhand is exceptional and since the introduction of Boris Becker to his team, his serve has become formidable.
+His double-handed backhand is exceptional and since the introduction of Boris Becker to his team, his serve has become formidable.

 All of these skills are still not the most noteworthy of all of Djokovic’s abilities.
 It is Djokovic’s fitness and ability to recover quickly from long points and from long matches, which has characterised his rise to the top.
 It was not always so.
 In the years 2007-10, Federer and Nadal fought for the top prizes in tennis.

-In 2010, Djokovic captured the Davis Cup for Serbia and brought this momentum in to 2011 where he picked up three of the four Grand Slams and won 70 out of 76 matches.
+In 2010, Djokovic captured the Davis Cup for Serbia and brought this momentum into 2011 where he picked up three of the four Grand Slams and won 70 out of 76 matches.
 Throughout 2011, Djokovic and Nadal tussled for the major titles.
 Djokovic managed to outlast and dominate the man who was regarded as the fittest and strongest player on the tour.
-The paid met six times in 2011, each time it was a final and each time Djokovic was victorious.
+The pair met six times in 2011, each time it was a final and each time Djokovic was victorious.

-Djokovic espoused the value of a new gluten free diet and in a more sinister turn he also declared that he used a hyperbaric chamber pod in-between matches to recover.
+Djokovic espoused the value of a new gluten-free diet and in a more sinister turn, he also declared that he used a hyperbaric chamber pod in-between matches to recover.
 The CVAC egg pod is a hyperbaric chamber which is used to saturate the blood with oxygen and stimulate healing.
-It uses a computer controlled valve and a vacuum pump to simulate high altitude to increase the red blood cell count in the body, which increases the amount of oxygen carried around the body.
+It uses a computer-controlled valve and a vacuum pump to simulate high altitude to increase the red blood cell count in the body, which increases the amount of oxygen carried around the body.
 The pod has not been banned by any governing bodies.

 Djokovic will be in preparation to win the only grand slam which has eluded him in Paris this summer.
 At present, only an inspired Wawrinka looks like he will be capable of stopping him in Paris.
-If Djokovic can prevail at the French Open, he will be a strong favourite to be the first man since Rod Laver in 1969, to win the Grand Slam in the Open era.
+If he can prevail at the French Open, he will be a strong favourite to be the first man since Rod Laver in 1969, to win the Grand Slam in the Open era.

-By Noel Sheehy
+By Noel Sheehy.